Feeling Strangely Fine

 Still, the studio sound is a very strong, if familiar one.
 Drawing from a variety of classic rock influences, Semisonic incorporates some Hall & Oates-ish blue-eyed soul ("Secret Smile"); baroque Queen vocal arrangements and guitar tones (the bridge and quickie solos dotting "Never You Mind"); and a U2 homage that's so complete you think you're hearing a lost track from the Achtung Baby sessions ("Made To Last").
 Beatlesque harmonies abound.

 Which isn't to say Semisonic has no identity of its own.
 Lyrically, this album is a thoughtful and sometimes refreshingly earthy look at relationships.
 The lounge-y, orgasmic romp "Completely Pleased" is bound to make you smile, as is the intentionally pathetic pop rant "This Will Be My Year."
 The acoustic tunes are where lead voice Dan Wilson gets down to business and shows real promise, though.
-The all at once raw, sweet and seductive "DND," and the smartly written, arranged and sung "California" and "Gone To The Movies" reveal a sinuous, expressive songwriter emerging before your ears.
+The all at once raw, sweet and seductive "DND," and the smartly written, arranged and sung "California" and "Gone To The Movies" reveal a sinuous, expressive songwriter coming into his own before your ears.